AndyYuen/podman-ai-lab-to-rhoai/README-ORIGINAL.md

       "role": "user"
     }
   ]
-}'  2>/dev/null |  python -m json.tool
+}'
 </pre>

 Your response should be similar to the following

 <pre>
-{
-    "id": "chatcmpl-520850fe-c3e2-4aac-ad5d-7694c86f1e37",
-    "object": "chat.completion",
-    "created": 1726868958,
-    "model": "/mnt/models/mistral-7b-instruct-v0.2.Q4_K_M.gguf",
-    "choices": [
-        {
-            "index": 0,
-            "message": {
-                "content": " The size of a city's capital doesn't have a definitive answer as it can be described in various ways such as area (square miles or kilometers), population, or economic output.
-In this context, let me provide you with some facts about Paris, the capital city of France:\n\n1.
-Area: Paris covers an area of approximately 105 square kilometers (40.6 square miles).\n2.
-Population: Paris is home to over 12 million people when counting its metropolitan area.
-Within its administrative limits, Paris has a population of around 2.1 million residents.\n3.
-Economy: Paris is the economic powerhouse of France and one of Europe's leading business hubs.
-Its Gross Domestic Product (GDP) is estimated to be over \u20ac700 billion (US$859 billion), making it a significant global city.\n\nFeel free to ask me about any other topic or question you might have!", "role": "assistant"
-            },
-            "logprobs": null,
-            "finish_reason": "stop"
-        }
-    ],
-    "usage": {
-        "prompt_tokens": 32,
-        "completion_tokens": 206,
-        "total_tokens": 238
-    }
-}
+{"id":"chatcmpl-c76974b1-4709-41a5-87cf-1951e10886fe","object":"chat.completion","created":1717616440,"model":"/mnt/models/mistral-7b-instruct-v0.2.Q4_K_M.gguf","choices":[{"index":0,
+"message":{"content":" The size of a city's area, including its metropolitan area, can vary greatly, and when referring to the
+\"capital\" of a country like France, people usually mean the city itself rather than its total metropolitan area.
+Paris, the capital city of France, covers an urban area of approximately 105 square kilometers (40.5 square miles) within its administrative limits.
+\n\nHowever, if you are asking about the total area of the Paris Metropolitana region, which includes suburban areas and their combined population, it is much larger at around 13,022 square kilometers (5,028 square miles).
+This encompasses more than just the city of Paris.", "role":"assistant"},"logprobs":null,"finish_reason":"stop"}],"usage":{"prompt_tokens":32,"completion
 </pre>
 </li>
 </ol>